I am an Arizona native and devoted lifelong Mexican food lover.

 My husband and I lived in Alabama for two years while he did graduate school.
 I never realized that authentic Mexican food was not universally available, but it soon became quite clear that the South does fried chicken and okra way better than they do burritos.
 We had to hunt down authentic-tasting Mexican food.
 We eventually found our go-to’s (the little red food truck down on Highway 31 and Sol Azteca, if you ever find yourself in Birmingham in need of Mexican food) but we missed how widely-available and cheap it is in the West.
 In such times, it’s necessary to make your own Mexican food.
 Thankfully, we have Hispanic friends who have taught us their ways.
 This recipe is from our friend in Sedona who makes the most delicious Mexican food that is as authentic as you can get.

-You can eat them whole, like pictured above, or keep the liquid and mash them for “refried” consistency.
+You can eat them whole, like pictured above, or keep the liquid and blend them or mash them for “refried” consistency.

 These beans are a delicious blank canvas–here are some ways you could use them: